Aardwolf-Social/aardwolf/README.md

 ### Project Status

 The scaffolding is still being built, but the pieces are coming together much quicker than originally anticipated!
 A sample of the web interface should be online soon.
+There are many ways for folks to contribute

-### Contact Us / Getting Help
+### Contact Us
 Lately we have been hanging out on Matrix chat which is [#aardwolf-discussion:matrix.org](https://riot.im/app/#/room/#aardwolf-discussion:matrix.org), and doing almost all of our discussion there.

 We also have a forum [WeAreSocial.tech](http://wearesocial.tech/) (you can login with your GitHub account), and a [mailing list](https://lists.riseup.net/www/info/aardwolf-development), both of which have been super quiet.

-Also if you ned specific help on something or simply don't feel like setting up your own environment reach out to Banjo, and he will **build a VM** for you!
-If you need it to be Windows please make sure that you have a -legal- licence for it ;)
+If you would like to get in touch with the project lead (Banjo), please checkout his homepage at [banjo.codes](http://banjo.codes) for a detailed list of contact methods.

+### Getting Help
+Please feel free to use any of the contact methods as listed above.
+Someone will gladly provide assistance, or answer questions that you may have regarding the project.

 ### Donating to the cause